If a babelforce call fails to receive a response from an agent phone device, we will label this outcome as "unreachable".

 0b. call the softphone directly using the babelforce SIP ID 999xxxxxxx number from another phone/softphone connected to another babelforce SIP account.

-These tests will verify that the issue is currently continuously occuring.
+These tests will verify that the issue is currently continuously occurring.

 Next, make one change at a time and isolate: